Last Updated on

 One obvious downside of this headset being made for tournament-based purposes is no RGB lighting of any sort.

-Although it went only par in single-player games, in our testing, it excelled in multiplayer-games, which was the main purpose of G pro.
+Although it went only par in single-player games, in my testing, it excelled in multiplayer-games, which was the main purpose of G pro.

-Upon playing some soundtracks too, we had mixed results.
+Upon playing some soundtracks too, I had mixed results.
 While the right balance was there, it could've been a lot better - particularly Bass frequencies.

 All in all, this is your best option if you're into multi-player gaming (only).
-For those with different use cases, there are other all-round options in this roundup.
+For those with different use cases, there are better options in this roundup.

 Here's what Marshall Honorof of Tom's Guide has to say about it.